-We are particularly interested in projects that allow us to learn more about some strategies that have been identified as promising practices for promoting growth in the Community Grants Program outcome indicators.
+We are particularly interested in projects that allow us to learn more about some strategies that have been identified as promising practices for promoting growth in the Outcomes Acceleration Fund outcome indicators.
 We do not recommend any of the following approaches more or less than the others, and this is not a comprehensive list of all potential strategies that could be eligible for funding.

 Middle School Math

-- Response-to-Intervention: Expanded access to algebra courses coupled with assessments of which students will need extra support and systems to provide that support during the school day.
+- Response-to-Intervention: Expanded access to rigorous courses coupled with assessments of which students will need extra support and systems to provide that support during the school day.

 - Double Dose: Changing the structure of the school day to include two periods of math.